Yandex Cloud

 2. In your script, specify the following:

-• Name of the input bucket that stores the original CSV tables.
+• Name of the input bucket containing original CSV tables.

-• Name of the output bucket where the Parquet file with the merged data will be saved.
+• Name of the output bucket for the Parquet file containing the joined tables.

-3. In the input bucket, create a folder named scripts and upload the join-tables.py file to it.
+3. Create a folder named scripts in the input bucket and upload the join-tables.py file to it.

-2. Create a PySpark job by specifying the path to the script file in the Main python file field: s3a://<input_bucket_name>/scripts/join-tables.py.
+2. Create a PySpark job with the file path to your script specified in the Main python file field: s3a://<input_bucket_name>/scripts/join-tables.py.

-3. Wait for the job to complete and check that the output bucket's parquet folder contains the part-00000-*** Parquet file.
+3. Wait for the job to complete and make sure the output bucket's parquet folder contains the part-00000-*** Parquet file.

 Note